So You Want to Spend a Weekend in the Woods? – Beginner Backpacking Gear Guide.

 - Price: $$ as far as mountaineering boots go

-To be honest I have not been that into outdoor-specific clothing until recently.
+To be honest I waited to invest in outdoor-specific clothing.
 I frequently just used what I had on hand.
-Sure I had a lightweight jacket, wool socks, a rain jacket, fleece, long underwear, and some non cotton, but I was known to hike in a cotton tee and cotton shorts.
+Sure I had a lightweight jacket, wool socks, a rain jacket, fleece, long underwear, and some non-cotton, but I was known to hike in a cotton tee and cotton shorts.
 Squirrel wore jeans for several trips.

-However, over the past year I’ve hit up the sales and picked up several high quality pieces of outdoor-specific clothing.
+However, over time, I’ve hit up the sales and picked up several high-quality pieces of outdoor-specific clothing.
 The difference is night and day.
 I wouldn’t recommend jeans, but you can definitely successfully backpack in athletic clothes and not break the bank quite yet.
 Obviously don’t be stupid, dress for the weather you’re expecting and always bring rain gear, a warm hat, and pants.
 But I wouldn’t recommend investing in all the latest swag until you find yourself in nature nearly every weekend.
-I’ll save my clothing favorites for another post.

-I’ve had my backpacking bag for a whopping 12 years.
+I recently retired my backpack after a whopping 12 years.
 It’s an 80L blue Jansport.
-It’s been to 29 countries and ever single camping trip since I was 18.
+It’s been to 32 countries and every single camping trip since I was 18.
 The point here is that buying a bag that lasts will serve you quite well.
 Size does matter.
-I get away with an 80L back for an overnight all the time, because that’s what I have and my bag compresses like a a champion.
+I got away with an 80L back for an overnight all the time, because that’s what I have and my old bag compressed like a champion.
 Below is a rough guide to bag sizing and what it’s good for.
 Always make sure your bag fits well, and really think about access when purchasing one.
-I like to have multiple points of access into my bag and a hip pocket is a MUST.
+I like to have multiple points of access to my bag and a hip pocket is a MUST.